 Pattern 7: Detecting Temporal Event Sequence Patterns

-Using regular expressions with strings, we detect a pattern of characters from sequence of characters.
+Using regular expressions with strings, we detect a pattern of characters from a sequence of characters.
 Similarly, given a sequence of events, we can write a regular expression to detect a temporal sequence of events arranged on time where each event or condition about the event is parallel to a character in a string in the above example.

 Such temporal sequence patterns are very powerful.
-For example, the follow video shows a real time analytics done using the data collected from a real football game.
+For example, the following video shows a real time analytics done using the data collected from a real football game.
 This was the dataset taken from DEBS 2013 Grand Challenge.

 In the video, we used patterns on event sequence to detect the ball possession, the time period a specific player controlled the ball.
-A player possessed the ball from the time he hits the ball, until someone else hits the ball.
+A player possessed the ball from the time he hits the ball until someone else hits the ball.
 This condition can be written as a regular expression: a hit by me, followed by any number of hits by me, followed by a hit by someone else.
 (We already discussed how to detect the hits on the ball in Pattern 4: Joins).